jakeefleming/jakeefleming/README.md

 # About Me:
 My name is Jake Fleming, and I am a computer science and mathematics double major at Dartmouth College graduating in 2026.
-I am currently employed as a teaching assistant for object-oriented programming, and I know languages such as Python and Java.
+I am currently employed as a teaching assistant for object-oriented programming.
 I've studied artificial intelligence, algorithms, security, and more, and have experience with visual basic from an internship in private equity.
 This repository displays several of the projects I have coded or collaborated on.

 ## Socials: